App access policies

 * **Pick a Role (or auto-route)**: if the app has Roles configured, the employee picks from the list.
 If only one Role applies, the request routes automatically.
 Apps without custom Roles use the Default role and ping the app owner manually.

-* **Sit through approval**: the Role's Approval Policy fires the cycle and routes the request to the right approvers in the right order.
+* **Sit through approval**: the Role's Approval Policy fires the cycle and routes the request to the right approvers in the right order, unless the Role is set to `Skip approval`.
+In that case Siit skips this step entirely and provisions the access right away.

 * **Get provisioned**: once approvers sign off, Siit provisions the access.
 Manual app owner task, add-to-group on the connected IdP, add-to-app-instance, or the mixed two-step, depending on the Role.